IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 In bioinformatics, compressed formats are commonly used due to the amount of data.
 For instance, in this tutorial, we will analyze the complete genome of *Saccharomyces cerevisiae*.

-To start the calculations, leave your HOME directory in which you are placed at the start of each session and go to the `/shared/projects/tutorial/Data/` directory (use the `cd` command followed by the path to the directory and check that you are in the expected directory with the `pwd` command).
+To start the calculations, leave your HOME directory in which you are placed at the start of this session and go to the `/shared/projects/tutorial/Data/` directory (use the `cd` command followed by the path to the directory and check that you are in the expected directory with the `pwd` command).
 Check that it contains a `sacCer3.fa.gz` file (`ls` command).

-In the `sacCer3.fa.gz` file, sequences from the different chromosomes of *Saccharomyces cerevisiae* are included.
+In the `sacCer3.fa.gz` file, sequences from the chromosomes of *Saccharomyces cerevisiae* are included.

 The `seqkit seq` command allows extracting the headers of the different sequences in a FASTA file (compressed or not).